-Her research and teaching interests lie at the intersections of legal and political anthropology, comparative spirituality, critical theory, moral economy, epistemology, ethics, subjectivity, psychoanalysis, and symbolic power.
-Her geographical focus is on Ghana and, more broadly, on Africa and the diaspora, as well as the U.S.
+Coyle Rosen’s research and teaching interests lie at the intersections of legal and political anthropology, comparative religion and spirituality, subjectivity and consciousness, culture and epistemology, and critical theory.
+Her geographical focuses are on Ghana and on Africa and the diaspora, more broadly, as well as the US.